Wrathsid/n8n_LinkedIn_Automation/README.md

 ### **Step 1: Set Up Your Google Sheet**

-Create a new Google Sheet with the following columns:
+Create a sheet with these columns:

 | Topic                        | Status     | Posted At |
 | ---------------------------- | ---------- | --------- |